 Don’t attach anything dangerous

 We don’t quite understand why anyone would do this consciously.
-But you do run the risk of a hefty $100,000 fine (and a five-year jail stint) if you’re found lugging arms and explosives, biological agents, radioactive material or dangerous fireworks on your drone.
+But you can have a run-in with the law if you’re found lugging arms and explosives, biological agents, radioactive material or dangerous fireworks on your drone.
 Then again, why would you even have these things?

 Where to buy drones in Singapore